Netherlands - Generic Functions for data exchange Implementation Guide

 The Update Client is responsible for aggregating and synchronizing addressable entity data from multiple Administration Directories.
 It periodically retrieves updates, including new, modified, or deleted records, and consolidates this information into a Query Directory.

-The Update Client uses a FHIR 'history-type' transactions and (optionally) parameter '_since' to get updates from Administration Directories, for example:
+The Update Client uses a FHIR 'history-type' operation and (optionally) parameter _since to get updates from Administration Directories, for example:

 GET https://somecareprovider.nl/fhirR4/Organization/_history?_since=2025-02-07T13:28:17.239+02:00&_format=application/fhir+json

-Besides using the 'history-type' transaction, the Update Client should be able to do query everything in the Administration Directory using a search transaction.
+Besides using the 'history-type' operation, the Update Client should be able to query all instances in the Administration Directory using a search operation.
 Either for the initial load or periodically for a full reload to fix edge-case scenario's (e.g. Administration Directory backup restores).
+(GF-Adressering, ADR-14)

 During consolidation, multiple Administration Directories may have overlapping or conflicting entities.
-An Update Client MUST obey these guidelines:
+An Update Client MUST only use data from authoritative data sources (GF-Adressering, ADR#186) and MUST obey these guidelines:

-• The LRZa Administration Directory is authoritative for Organization instances with identifier of system http://fhir.nl/fhir/NamingSystem/ura (URA), it's name and status.
-When the Healthcare provider's Administration Directory also provides a name or status value (for an Organization-instance with a URA-identifier), these values should be ignored.
-Other elements from the Healthcare provider's Administration Directory should be added.
-This way, a Healthcare Provider can add an alias or endpoint using it's own Administration Directory.
+• The LRZa Administration Directory is authoritative for Organization instances with identifier of system http://fhir.nl/fhir/NamingSystem/ura (URA) and its name.
+When the healthcare provider's Administration Directory also provides a name value (for an Organization-instance with a URA-identifier), these values should be ignored.
+Other elements from the healthcare provider's Administration Directory should be added.
+This way, a healthcare provider can add an alias or endpoint using it's own Administration Directory.

-• All HealthcareServices, Locations, PractitionerRoles and Organization-entities of a single healthcare provider should (indirectly) link to a top-level Organization-instance with a URA-identifier:
+• All HealthcareServices, Locations, PractitionerRoles and Organization-entities of a single healthcare provider MUST (indirectly) link to a top-level Organization-instance with a URA-identifier:

 • All HealthcareService, Location, PractitionerRole entities MUST be directly linked to an Organization-instance (could be 'sub-Organization' like a department).